-- 1 In the System list, right-click the populated slot you wish to empty. - 2 If you wish to empty multiple slots in a single operation, extend your selection by using the standard Shift+click or Ctrl+click keyboard shortcuts.
-In this case, XEdit will prompt you to confirm your intention. - 3 Right-click your selection and then click Remove on the menu.
+- 1 In the System list, right-click the populated slot you want to empty. - 2 If you want to empty multiple slots in a single operation, extend your selection by using the multi-selection Shift+click or Ctrl+click keyboard shortcuts.
+In this case, XEdit will prompt you to confirm your choice. - 3 Right-click your selection and then click Remove on the menu.